luyeh68/LOOK_AHEAD/README.md

   - NO limitation of jerks (derivative of acceleration): dangerous for vibrating behaviours (jerk = infinite acceleration for corners in velocity profiles)
   - going down to 0 speed at each corner (we cannot follow a corner with constant speed otherwise the required acceleration should be infinity (**mechanically non-feasible**))

-We also used an F.S.M APPROACH used for implementing complex logics in controlling HW.
+We also used a F.S.M APPROACH used for implementing complex logics in controlling HW.
 F.S.M is a design concept when writing SW where the system we are programming is going to lay (at every time) in a given state or configuration and the possible n° of states is LIMITED / finite.

 ------------------------------------------------------------